duckdb/duckdb_spatial/docs/functions.md

 -- Transform a geometry from EPSG:4326 to EPSG:3857 (WGS84 to WebMercator)
--- Note that since WGS84 is defined as having a [latitude, longitude] axis order -- we follow the standard and provide the input geometry using that axis order, -- but the output will be [northing, easting] because that is what's defined by -- WebMercator.
+-- Note that since WGS84 is defined as having a [latitude, longitude] axis order -- we follow the standard and provide the input geometry using that axis order, -- but the output will be [easting, northing] because that is what's defined by -- WebMercator.

 SELECT ST_AsText(